benjamesmurray/GTFS/README.md

 - Ensure you are in the correct directory when executing commands.
 - For additional setup or running parts of a larger application, refer to specific instructions provided in the repository.

+# Additional detail on Protocol Buffers Compiler (protoc) and .proto files

+- What are Protocol Buffers?

+Protocol Buffers (Protobuf) are a language-neutral, platform-neutral, extensible mechanism for serializing structured data, similar to XML or JSON but more efficient and smaller.
+They are developed by Google and are used to define how data should be structured and then use this structure to serialize (convert data into a stream of bytes) and deserialize (convert bytes back into data) efficiently.

+- What are .proto files?

+ .proto files are where you define your data structure in a language-agnostic way.
+You specify the data types and structure you want, using a syntax that's reminiscent of C or Java but simpler.
+These files are plain text and include definitions for simple data types such as integers, booleans, and strings, as well as complex types, which are essentially custom structures you can define yourself.

+- What is the Protocol Buffers Compiler (protoc)?

+protoc is the tool that reads your .proto files and compiles them into code in your chosen programming language (like Python, Java, C++, etc.).
+This generated code includes methods for serializing your structured data to an efficient binary format and then deserializing it back.
+The process is as follows:

+1. Define Data Structure: You start by defining the structure of your data in a .proto file.
+This includes specifying which fields are strings, numbers, booleans, or even other complex types you've defined.

+2. Run protoc Compiler: Once your .proto file is ready, you use the protoc compiler on it.
+This process requires you to specify the target language you want the code to be generated in. protoc reads your .proto file and generates source code files in the language you've specified.
+This code includes all the necessary methods to serialize and deserialize the data structures you've defined.

+3. Use in Your Application: With the generated code, you can now serialize your structured data to a compact binary format, which can be easily stored or sent over a network.
+You can also deserialize data received in this binary format back into usable structured data in your application.

+- Analogy

+Imagine you're sending a letter (your data) overseas (over a network).
+However, sending the whole letter (structured data) as is can be expensive and slow.
+So, you use a special method (Protocol Buffers) to encode this letter into a secret code (serialize it) that only you and the recipient know how to decode (deserialize).
+The .proto file is like the dictionary that defines this secret code, and protoc is the tool that translates your letter into and from this secret code according to the dictionary's rules.

+By using Protocol Buffers, you ensure that your data is transmitted in a much more efficient and compact form than sending the whole letter, saving both time and resources in the process.

 ```